haiqu/rx-nga/Rx.md

-# Rx: a minimal Forth for Nga
     ____  _   _
     || \\ \\ //
     ||_//  )x(
     || \\ // \\ 2016.09
+    a minimalist forth for nga

 *Rx* (*retro experimental*) is a minimal Forth implementation for the Nga virtual machine.
 Like Nga this is intended to be used within a larger supporting framework adding I/O and other desired functionality.
 Various example interface layers are included.